pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/10-regulatory-fact-reconstruction-and-narrative-stabilization.md

 Narrative lock represents the automation of this process.
 Paranoia represents its expansion.
 Psychotic repair represents its failure.

-Understanding reconstruction as stabilization without resolution preserves explanatory continuity across interpersonal rigidity, ecological certainty, and psychotic outcomes—without moralization, reduction, or diagnostic overreach.
+Understanding reconstruction as stabilization without resolution preserves explanatory continuity across interpersonal rigidity, ecological certainty, and psychotic outcomes without moralization, reduction, or diagnostic overreach.